Everything You Need To Know About Git

 Make sure

-is an available remote and check the path.$ git remote # git remote -v
+originis an available remote and check the path.$ git remote # git remote -v``

 -